 “The long-term vision of the world is to become carbon negative.
 This requires new solutions for carbon capture, storage and utilization.
 Ideally, all the carbon dioxide should come from the atmosphere.
 This is a huge market, affected by changing regulation.
 We definitely need a way to measure fossil and biogenic carbon to enable this transition”, Hausmaninger concludes.

-The European waste incinerators, for example, emit 40 million tons of carbon dioxide every year, and pay 2,8 billion euros in carbon tax.
+The European waste incinerators, for example, emit 40 million tons of carbon dioxide every year.
 Some countries, such as Sweden and Denmark, require waste incinerators to tell how much fossil and biogenic carbon dioxide they emit.
 This is estimated based on the incoming streamlines, but without proper measurement there is no tax benefit for using biomaterials.
 This slows down the transition.

 BioAuthenticator team members are Research Scientist and Team Lead Mehr Fatima (laser spectroscopy and photonics), Research Scientist Thomas Hausmaninger (laser spectroscopy), Principal Scientist Eemeli Tsupari (carbon capture, storage and trading), Senior Scientist Shahin Tabandeh (metrology and computational dynamics) and Research Team Leader Guillaume Genoud (optical spectroscopy).